ros2/ros2_documentation/source/How-To-Guides/Using-Python-Packages.rst

 ------------------------------------

 ROS 2 packages using the ``ament_python`` build type can be modified to install Python entry point scripts using a virtual environment interpreter.
-This allows Python nodes to run with dependencies installed in a virtual environment.
+This allows Python nodes to run with dependencies installed in virtual environments.

 First, create a Colcon workspace: